cube3power/atsd/rule-engine/links.md

 Link to current entity that is initialized in the rule window.

-Displayed as entity label in inline mode.
+Displayed as an entity label in inline mode.

 Example: